Key takeaway

 Assessment processes will now involve either the Joint Research Centre (JRC) or the European Food Safety Authority (EFSA), boosting scientific rigour.
 Additionally, REACH registration requirements are reinstated for substances with harmonised classification as particularly hazardous.

-Looking Ahead: Next Steps and Strategic Impact
+Looking Ahead: Next Steps And Strategic Impact

 With Council approval secured, negotiations with the European Parliament will now begin.
 The initiative forms part of a wider EU drive for regulatory simplification in response to the Letta and Draghi competitiveness reports and the Budapest Declaration’s call for a “simplification revolution”.